sfxcode/nuxt-primevue/docs/config/index.md

 <<< @/../src/module.ts#options

+## Default Configuration

+If no configuration provided, this module work totally fine.

+Nearly all PrimeVue components imported, formkit components imported global (except Editor because of some SSR problems).

+Default PrimeVueConfiguration is used (ripple:true).

+If fintuning needed, see information below.

 ## Primevue Configuration

 PrimeVueConfiguration is read from module config and injected in the PrimeVue startup of this module.